sitevision/envision/packages/envision-types/README.md

 # @sitevision/envision-types

-TypeScript definitions for the Envision UI framework in Sitevision CMS.
+TypeScript definitions for the Envision UI framework in Sitevision.

 ## Installation